WissamAntoun/CamemBERTa/README.md

 - The repo also support training with MLM or ELECTRA, with DebertaV2 and RoBERTa.
 The pretraining code could be improved to support other models, by doing some abstractions to make it easier to add support for other models.

-- Training (finetuning) DeBERTa V2 is ~30% slower than RoBERTa or BERT models even with XLA and FP16.
+- Training (finetuning) DeBERTa V2 is ~30% slower than RoBERTa or BERT models even with XLA and FP16 or BF16.

 ## License